 Check the body temperature of all patients arriving for GI procedures.
 Ask for updates in personal and family health status and symptoms.

 Use PPE during endoscopy

 Use personal protective equipment (PPE) during endoscopy, as the GI tract may be a potential route of coronavirus infection.
 PPE includes gloves, mask, face shields, eye shield/goggles, and gown.
 Use the sequence for putting on PPE as outlined by the CDC.
 To conserve the supply of PPE, allow only essential personnel to be present during cases.
 Consider extending the use or reuse of surgical masks and eye protection in accordance with hospital or clinic policies.

 Use isolation procedures for Covid-19 positive patients

-For COVID-19 positive patients and for those awaiting test results, use isolation procedures and perform procedures in a negative pressure room.
+For COVID-19 positive patients and for those awaiting test results, use isolation procedures.
+You should also perform their procedures in a negative pressure room.

 Provide patient guidance about corona and GI

-Patients who take immunosuppressive drugs for IBD and autoimmune hepatitis should continue taking their medications, as the risk of untreated disease outweighs the chance of contracting coronavirus.
+Patients who take immunosuppressive drugs for IBD and autoimmune hepatitis should continue taking their medications.
+This is because the risk of untreated disease outweighs the chance of contracting coronavirus.
 These patients should avoid crowds, limit travel, and adhere to other CDC guidelines for at-risk groups.

 Anticipate supply chain disruptions